Sider Enterprise Database Guide

 This document explains how to configure Sider database connections.
 Sider requires MySQL as a database server.
-You have to set up three databases because each of Sider’s components,
+You have to set up two databases because each of Sider’s components,

 Sider requires MySQL 5.7.
 You cannot use MySQL 5.6 or older.
 MySQL 8.0 may work, but we do not support the use of this version.